Efficient approximations of transcriptional bursting effects on the dynamics of a gene regulatory network: Summary and discussion

-Our investigation continues a long line of research on the delayed auto-negative feedback motif \citep{monk,lewis,momiji,philips,barrio,galla2009,brett,burton,manning_et_al2019,alon2007}.
-Among this work, \citep{momiji} pointed out that the model presented in equation \eqref{eq:monk} is insufficient to explain the full amplitude of biologically observed oscillations, and they hence argued that alterations to the model, such as the consideration of protein dimerisation or periodic forcing, are necessary to alleviate this discrepancy.
-Our results suggest that instead the presence of transcriptional bursting may be sufficient to explain an increase in oscillation amplitude.
-We expect the auto-negative feedback motif to remain relevant as auto-repression is abundant in gene regulatory networks, suggesting the existence of yet unknown oscillators \citep{minchington}.
+Our investigation continues a long line of research on the delayed auto-negative feedback motif \cite{monk,lewis,momiji,philips,barrio,galla2009,brett,burton,manning_et_al2019,alon,hornos,grima,kumar,jia2019,jia2020,ramos,jia2020a,wu}.
+Among this work, \cite{momiji} pointed out that the model presented in equation \eqref{eq:monk} is insufficient to explain the full amplitude of biologically observed oscillations, and they hence argued that alterations to the model, such as the consideration of protein dimerisation or periodic forcing, are necessary to alleviate this discrepancy.
+Our results suggest that instead the presence of transcriptional bursting may be sufficient to explain an increase in oscillation amplitude, a result in line with previous findings on a bursting model with negative feedback \cite{jia2024}.
+We expect the auto-negative feedback motif to remain relevant as auto-repression is abundant in gene regulatory networks, suggesting the existence of yet unknown oscillators \cite{minchington}.

-Our work contributes to existing efforts to efficiently simulate the dynamics of gene regulatory networks, such as the methods presented by \citep{hettich}.
+Our work contributes to existing efforts to efficiently simulate the dynamics of gene regulatory networks, such as the methods presented by \cite{hettich}.
 Simulating chemical Langevin equations is generally much less demanding in terms of computing time than the simulation of the full reaction system from which the CLE is derived.
 Where our approximation is applicable, this means that equations such as (\ref{eq:CLE_main}) are a viable approach to studying the role of transcriptional bursting in natural gene regulatory networks.
-For example, high-throughput simulations of the chemical Langevin model can be used to infer model parameters from experimental data \citep{burton,browning}.
+For example, high-throughput simulations of the chemical Langevin model can be used to infer model parameters from experimental data \cite{burton,browning}.